hyyan/woo-poly-integration/readme.txt

 5. Get reports in specific language and combine reports for all langauges

 == Changelog ==

+= 0.21 =
+* Added link for every attribute to search for its translation in the polylang strings table
+* General code improvements

 = 0.20 =
 * Added the ability to sync total_sales when stock value is changed